Our Vietnamese Coffee Journey

 - Egg Coffee: A Hanoi specialty with a frothy egg yolk topping, like a dessert in a cup.
 Savor our Egg Coffee Recipe or read about it at Egg Coffee Guide.

-- Coconut Coffee: Our family’s favorite, with creamy coconut milk for a tropical twist.
+- Coconut Coffee: A tropical favorite with creamy coconut milk.
 Try our Coconut Coffee Recipe or visit Coconut Coffee Recipe.

 Vietnamese Coconut Coffee, topped with coconut shavings, ready to be poured.